SmalkiGroove/heroes-expansion/doc/HEROES.md

 __ELLESHAR :__
 Elven Sage - Guardian

 - Every 6 battles won, hero gains +1 Spellpower and Knowledge and a skill point in one of the Magic Schools.
-If all Magic Schools are already known at expert level, give +1 Knowledge to ther heroes.
+If all Magic Schools are already known at expert level, give +1 Knowledge to other heroes.
 - Hero has a permanent +1 Initiative.

 Starting Skills